 STOP AND TAKE A BREATH.

 Don’t be ashamed.
 It has happened to lots of people.
-Even has happened in my family.
-And I’m here to help you out.
+Even has happened to members of my family.
+I’m here to help you out with advice and support.

-The first thing you need to do is decide what caused this to happen.
+The first thing you need to do is understand the reason that caused this to happen.
 Was it something innocent and something you wanted to hide from, like an illness or injury that caused you to stay in the hospital for a longer period of time?
 Was it a divorce and now you don’t have dual incomes to make the payments?
 Or was it something worse, like a death that was hard to deal with, both personally and financially?
 Or maybe it was something just plain lousy like a change in jobs and therefore a change in income?

-Any way you look at it you have to figure out if you really can keep the house.
+Any way you look at it you have to determine if the circumstances will really allow you to keep your home.
 Innocent and able to be fixed would allow you to keep the house.
 That is easier to go about fixing.
 We’ll address that another time.
 So watch for when that comes out.
 Now with something more difficult to deal with comes having to sell your house.
 That’s what we’re going to talk about right now.

-One really big thing this really hinges on is the amount of equity you have in your home.
+One really big thing this hinges on is the amount of equity you have in your home.
 So guess what your next step is!
 That’s right.
 Get the records for your loan and start talking to agents.
+If you don’t know one, you can find one here.
 Hopefully, you have one in your life that you trust.
-If it was me, and I wasn’t an agent, that would be the first person I called, well besides my wife.
+Now if I wasn’t an agent, that would be the first person I talked to for guidance.

 That’s one of the big reasons why I recommend listing your house with an agent.
 If you don’t know what your equity is, they can help you figure that out and can give you some insight into what to expect throughout this process.